This Mum Died Before She Could Even Hold Her Baby!

 Excessive heavy bleeding post-birth has claimed this woman’s life.
 She didn't even get the chance to hold her baby before passing away.
 What is the cause of heavy bleeding after delivery?
 Read on...

-For the past two days, Malaysians have been shocked and sympathetic upon hearing about this tragedy.
-A mother, known as Azian, died in Seberang Jaya Hospital, Penang, after giving birth to her beautiful daughter – due to excessive bleeding.
+A mother, known as Azian, died in Seberang Jaya Hospital, Penang, Malaysia, after giving birth to her beautiful daughter – due to excessive bleeding.

 According to Penang Kini, the late Azian died after suffering from a postpartum haemorrhage.
 By sharing this story, I hope we (especially being children of our own mothers) could all appreciate and give more respect to this superhuman we call “mothers” as they have fought a long and hard journey just to deliver us on Earth and because of that, we owe it all to them.